 Possibly one of the most important feminist icon films of all time, this movie truly featured the indifference and harassment that women faced in the workplace at one time.
 While things haven’t changed 100%, they’re no longer the same either.
 And I am an avid believer in showing my girls where we came from and the struggles we’ve endured as women, in order for them to understand the path they need to forge for themselves and other women in the future, as they move forward.
 That’s why this film is such an important one to watch.
 Even my little one enjoyed the hog tying of the boss!
 She said, “he deserved it!” and I was so proud of her!

 Talk about a film that raises the issues that women face every day in relationships.
 This movie portrays a woman who loses everything she’s ever cared about and then comes back to fight for her kid and ends up getting revenge!
 Needless to say, this was important for me to share with my girls so they can see a woman fight back after being screwed over by a guy.
 Sorry, guys!

 Every kid goes through some emotional turmoil at some point.
 We’ve all had to endure something.
 Some of us dyed our hair black and others got tongue piercings.
 I was the defiant teen who got the lower back tat better known in my day as the skank tat, LOL!
-While, I can’t go back to tell myself how to cope with life better, I can guide my daughters better.
+While, I can’t go back to tell myself how to cope with life better, I can certainly guide my daughters.
 And movies are a great way to do it.
 With this one, it shows girls that life can be hard, but that doesn’t mean that giving up on themselves is the answer.
 Instead, this fun and high octane movie shows kids that sports can be a great alternative to dealing with life’s issues.
 A lesson I wish I could go back and tell my sixteen year old self!